sleddog/methods-spring-2021/fizzbuzz/java/alyssanewhart/README.md

 * Download the `FizzBuzz.java` and `run.sh` files.
 * Open the terminal on your machine
 * Navigate to the directory where the files are located
-* Use the command `chmod u+x run.sh` to make the shell script executable
+* Use the command `chmod +x run.sh` to make the shell script executable
 * Run the bash script using the command `./run.sh` followed by `n`

 #### Sample Run